duongtd23/AWSIM-Labs/README.md

 To launch these tools together, in addition to AWSIM-Labs (this repo), clone AWSIMScriptPy-Client and AW-RuntimeMonitor repos.
 #### 1. Launch AWSIM-Labs and Autoware.
+For AWSIM-Labs, download and run the binary version as explained above.

+For Autoware, a detailed installation and launch instruction is available in this repo: https://github.com/dtanony/Autoware0412.
+Please follow the instruction until you can launch Autoware and connect it to AWSIM-Labs.

 #### 2. Launch AW-Runtime-Monitor
 Instructions to install and launch AW-Runtime-Monitor are available in its [repository](https://github.com/dtanony/AW-Runtime-Monitor).